folutade/KnowThatYouAnointed/content/posts/the-party.md

 * Lecrae ends his verse by flipping the phrase “Watch the Party Die” and declaring that Jesus is the anointed king (aka Christ) who died instead of the party.

-* This final line is thus a restatement of the track’s title “Die for the Party”.
+* This final line is thus a restatement of the track’s title “Die for the Party.”

-* The idea of Jesus Christ dying for "the party" echoes St. Paul’s words from his letter to the Church in Rome where he taught that Jesus is the anointed king (aka Christ) who died on behalf of sinners (i.e. people who failed to act in a way that would create justice and right relationships) at the right time.
+* The idea of Jesus Christ dying for "the party" echoes St. Paul’s words from his letter to the Church in Rome, where he taught that Jesus is the anointed king (aka Christ) who died on behalf of sinners (i.e., people who failed to act in a way that would create justice and right relationships) at the right time.

   * *For while we were yet weak, **at the right time Christ died for the ungodly**.
 For one will hardly die for a righteous man.
 Yet perhaps for a good person someone would even dare to die.
 But **God demonstrates his own love toward us, in that while we were yet sinners, Christ died for us**.*
   -Romans 5:6-8